MarkMT/fragmentary/README.md

 Fragmentary has been extracted from [Persuasive Thinking](http://persuasivethinking.com) where it is currently in active use.

 ## Background
 In simple cases, Rails' native support for fragment caching assumes that a fragment's content is a representation of a specific application data record.
-The content is stored in the cache with a key value derived from the`id` and `updated_at` attributes of that record.
-If any attributes of the record change, the cached entry automatically expires and on the next browser request for that content the fragment is re-rendered using the current data.
-In the view, the `cache` helper is used to specify the record used to determine the key and define the content to be rendered within the fragment, e.g.:
+In the view, the `cache` helper is used to specify the record and to define the content to be rendered within the fragment, e.g.:
 ```
 <% cache product do %>
   <%= render product %>
 <% end %>
 ```
+The content is stored in the cache using a _key_ value derived from the record's `id` attribute.
+The key identifies where the cached content is stored.
+In addition, a _version_ value derived from the record's `updated_at` attribute is stored along with the content [^1].
+If any attributes of the record change, the `updated_at` attribute also changes; the next time a browser requests the content, a mismatch will exist between the calculated and stored values of the version, causing the cache to expire and the fragment to be re-rendered using the current data.

+[^1]: Prior to Rails 5.2, the value of `updated_at` was incorporated into the cache key rather that the version.
+That behavior is still available by setting `config.active_record.cache_versioning = false` in `config/application.rb`.

 For data models with a `has_one` or `has_many` association, nested (Russian Doll) caching is possible with the inner fragment representing the associated record.
 For example if a product has many games -
 ```
 <% cache product do %>